In light of various major security breaches, it seems that IT and security professionals are often acting defensively,...

 - A lack of CAPTCHAs on web forms, which can create email denial-of-service attacks.

-Although it's not directly related, missing OS and application patches can impact web security, so be sure to test for those, as well.
+Although it's not directly related, missing OS and application patches can cause web security issues, so be sure to test for those, as well.

 The goal with web security is not to find every flaw in every system.
 Instead, you need to focus on finding the urgent web security vulnerabilities in your important applications and systems.
 When you focus on the urgent and the important, you address the 80/20 rule by finding and resolving 20% of the flaws that are creating 80% of your problems.